Ravendwyr/TradeSkillInfo/README.md

     * If one of your other characters will be able to learn the recipe later.
     * If it is not known by any of your characters.

-Recipe names are colour coded in the Browser.
+Recipe names are colour-coded in the Browser.

 * White: Current character knows the recipe.
 * Light Green: Current character can learn the recipe now.